Skip to main content

 5. Atherosclerosis is hardening and narrowing of the arteries caused by the buildup of a fatty substance called plaque.
 Learn about the risks and prevention.

-6. ... ischemic attacks or strokes have diffuse, progressive cerebral arteriosclerosis, ... suggestive of atherosclerosis.
-Vascular changes observed on postmortem ...
+6. ... with TIAs or strokes have diffuse, progressive cerebral arteriosclerosis, whereas ... two years of diagnosis in early-onset disease.
+The cause of the ...

 7. ... serious injury A blood vessel disease (such as arteriosclerosis, also called hardening of the arteries, in your arms or legs) Diabetes A suppressed immune system (for example, from HIV/AIDS or chemotherapy) Surgery